draios/onprem-install-docs/6.X/6.7.0/README.md

 * CRUD on openshift SCC in the sysdig namespace

 ## Network policies enabled
-* CRUD on networkpolicies in sysdig namespace (if networkpolicies are enabled, this is an alpha feature customers should not enable it)
+* CRUD on networkpolicies in sysdig namespace if networkpolicies are enabled, this is an alpha feature customers should not enable it

 # Advanced Configuration

-For advanced configuration option see [advanced.md](docs/04-advanced_configuration.md)
+For the advanced configuration, see [advanced.md](docs/04-advanced_configuration.md).

 # Example values.yaml